 Make sure you taste in the correct order

 Another crucial factor to consider is sweetness.
 Even dry wines have varying levels of perceived sweetness due to factors such as fruitiness or residual sugar.
-By contrasting different levels of sweetness in white wines, you can develop a deeper understanding of how it impacts flavor profiles and overall enjoyment.
+By contrasting different levels of sweetness in your red and white wines together, you can develop a deeper understanding of how it impacts flavor profiles and overall enjoyment.

 White Wine Glasses Make a Difference